 The work contained herein would not have been possible without building on the work already done within the market to provide the earlier versions of the Lloyd’s common audit scope.
 The LMA extends its thanks to all involved in that work.

-In respect of the drafting of this document in particular, the LMA would like to thank all contributors for their work and assistance.
+In respect of the drafting of the documents, the LMA would like to thank all contributors for their work and assistance.

 INTRODUCTION: